Check out some of our commonly asked questions, and save some time on your search for the answer. Don’t see your question below, then reach out.

 While Vermont Creamery does not sell or ship products directly to consumers, some of our products are available for purchase online through Murray’s Cheese.

-We are unable to offer tours of our production facility to the general public because of safety and security concerns.
-We do welcome guests to join us in our offices Monday-Friday from 9 a.m. until 4 p.m ET.
-If you are interested in visiting, we ask that you call in advance.
+We are unable to offer tours to the general public at this time.
 Please also note that we do not have cows or goats onsite.

 Vermont Creamery became a certified B Corp in 2014.
 B Corps use business as a force for good.
 Read more on Our Mission page.

 Our products are sold at retailers across the U.S. To find stores near you, check out the Find in Stores section our website or give us a call Monday-Friday, 8 a.m. - 5 p.m.
 EST, at 1-833-882-7679.

 The following products are certified as kosher by the KOF-K Kosher Supervision: